mne-tools/mne-lsl/README.md

 ## StreamViewer
 The stream viewer creates a 2-window GUI composed of a control GUI and a plotter GUI to display the data acquired from an LSL server in real-time.

 **CLI:** The stream viewer can be called by command-line in a terminal by using either `nd stream_viewer` or `nd_stream_viewer` followed by the optional argument `-s` for the `stream_name`.
-If no stream name is provided, a prompt will ask the user to select the desired non-markers stream to display.
+If no stream name is provided, a prompt will ask the user to select the desired non-marker stream to display.
 ```
 nd_stream_viewer
 nd_stream_viewer -s StreamPlayer